Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Building Intuition: Analysis of Mean-Path EF-TD

+{Since the dynamics of \texttt{EF-TD} are quite complex, and have not been studied before, we provide an analysis in this section for the simplest setting in our paper: the noiseless steady-state version of \texttt{EF-TD} where $g_t(\theta_t)$ in line 4 of Algorithm~\ref{algo:algo1} is replaced by $\bar{g}(\theta_t)$.
+We refer to this variant as the mean-path version of \texttt{EF-TD}, and compile its governing equations below:

-In this section, we will provide a proof of Theorem \ref{thm:noiseless} that covers the simplest setting in our paper: the noiseless steady-state version of \texttt{EF-TD}.
-In the process, we will outline some of the key ideas that will aid us in the more involved settings.
+where the above equations hold for $t=0,1, \ldots$, with $\theta_0 \in \mathbb{R}^K$, and $e_{-1}=0$.
+The goal of this section is to provide an analysis of mean-path \texttt{EF-TD}, and, in the process, outline some of the key ideas that will aid us in the more involved settings to follow.
+We have the following result.